 Treatment of contributions.
-Your contributions to a 401(k) plan are generally deductible by you and tax free to participating employees until distributed from the plan.
-Participating employees have a nonforfeitable right to the accrued benefit resulting from these contributions.
-Deferrals are included in wages for social security, Medicare, and federal unemployment (FUTA) tax.
+Your contributions to your own 401(k) plan are generally deductible by you for the year they are contributed to the plan.
+Matching or nonelective contributions made to the plan are also deductible by you in the year of contribution.
+Your employees' elective deferrals other than designated Roth contributions are tax free until distributed from the plan.
+Elective deferrals are included in wages for social security, Medicare, and federal unemployment (FUTA) tax.